gaycomputers/icechest/README.md

 # icechest
-An ultralight cache proxy that can be chained and deployed locally.
+An ultralight http-only html-only (currently) cache proxy that can be chained and deployed locally.